apndx/DenMaker/Documentation/implementation_document.md

 # Project implementation

-The project has followed mostly well the [initial plan](https://github.com/apndx/DenMaker/blob/master/Documentation/design_document.md)
+The project has followed the [initial plan](https://github.com/apndx/DenMaker/blob/master/Documentation/design_document.md) quite nicely.

-The user can choose either a denmaking with drawing, or test option in the main manu.
+The user can choose in the main manu either to create a Den with a print out of the result, or test algorithm performance times.
 Den-making phases:

 1. First there is an area that is all solid, user can give width and height as parametres
 2. Random rooms are added, user can give amount of room adding attempts as a parameter
-3. Solid matter is filled with a maze, the algoright for this is a variation of a Prim
+3. Solid matter is filled with a maze, the algoritm for this is a variation of a Prim
-4. Rooms are connected to the dungeon
+4. Rooms are connected to the den
 5. Dead ends are trimmed

 ## Package structure